Skip to main content

 Calcium contributes to normal blood clotting.

-Calcium contributes to normal energy‑yielding metabolism.
+Calcium contributes to normal energy metabolism.

 Calcium contributes to normal muscle function.

-Calcium contributes to normal neurotransmission.
+Calcium contributes to normal signal transmission between nerve cells.

 Calcium is needed for the maintenance of normal bones.